 An Issue of Labeling

 Labeling and calling names is empowering, it’s why we do it.
-If we can define the entirety of a person by a single biological fact, behavior, or idea then that person no longer has the power to step outside, in our eyes, of what we have proscribed for them.
+If we can define the a persons identity as a single biological fact, behavior, or idea then that person no longer has the power to step outside, in our eyes, of what we have proscribed for them.
 By this limitation we need never consider what role any of our actions may have had in their life or humbly submit ourselves to the realization that had our own lives been different we may be acting or voicing the opinions which we are currently condemning.

 Beginning with what we have in common is not about dismissing the very real harm done through bigotry, hate and fear.
 What it does is remove the automatic association between what we care about and our behavior.
 Doing so recognizes that all of us act on our interests and for the promotion of what we care about, while also allowing for disagreement on the means.
 This keeps open the potential for change, for even the subtlest of shifts in worldview, because if two or more people care about the same thing and show it differently, then there is undoubtedly more ways of doing so, ways that are less destructive and more communal.
 A focus on what we do not have in common leads only to continued separation and various forms of open warfare.